 Back on the road

-Now we’ve finished our housesitting in Australia during Covid we are looking forward to getting back on the road.
+Now we’ve finished reflecting back on our housesitting in Australia during Covid, we are looking forward to getting back on the road.
 Our plans are to resume our international house sitting life overseas in May 2021, but we will wait and see what happens with this virus over the next few months.
 The only thing for sure is that nothing in the future is certain!

 Join Housesitmatch.com a professional service that offers access to help you find free checked live in petsitters and housesitters, for a moderate annual fee.
 These petsitters will help you keep pets at home safely and happy in their daily routine.